xidruk/computer-networking/docs/dns.md

 - **Reliability**: DNS is distributed globally, so even if part of the system fails, the rest can continue to operate, keeping the Internet running smoothly.

 ---

+# 2. History of DNS

+The Domain Name System (DNS) was created in 1983 by Paul Mockapetris to address the growing need for a scalable and user-friendly way to map domain names to IP addresses.
+Before DNS, the Internet relied on a single, centralized hosts file maintained by the Stanford Research Institute, which quickly became impractical as the network expanded.

+DNS introduced a distributed, hierarchical approach, allowing domain names to be managed independently and resolved efficiently.
+This innovation enabled the explosive growth of the Internet, making it possible for millions of websites and devices to coexist and communicate.

+Key milestones in DNS history:

+- **1983**: DNS is proposed and implemented, replacing the hosts.txt file system.
+- **1984**: The first root servers are established, forming the backbone of the DNS infrastructure.
+- **1990s**: The rise of the World Wide Web leads to rapid expansion of domain registrations and DNS usage.
+- **2000s**: Security enhancements like DNSSEC are introduced to protect against spoofing and cache poisoning.
+- **Today**: DNS remains a critical part of the Internet, supporting billions of users and devices worldwide.

+DNS continues to evolve, with ongoing improvements in speed, reliability, and security to meet the demands of a global, always-connected society.